Vector-relation configurations and plabic graphs: Introduction

 As already mentioned, Gekhtman et al. \cite{GSTV12, GSTV16} were the first to describe the pentagram map (and generalizations) in terms of dynamics on networks.
 It is easy in retrospect to see all of the ideas of vector-relation configurations in these papers.
 For instance, the authors identify the edge weights as coefficients of linear relations among lifts of the points of the polygon.
 Such coefficients also appear as the $a,b$-coordinates of Ovsienko, Schwartz, and Tabachnikov \cite{OST1}.
 Similarly, in the study of $Q$-nets \cite{BS} an important role is played by the relation among the four coplanar points living at the vertices of each primitive square.

 Finally, we note that there are many other geometric models on planar bipartite graphs compatible with the dimer model on the torus, for instance $T$-graphs \cite{KenShe}, Miquel dynamics on circle patterns \cite{A18,KLRR}, and Clifford dynamics \cite{KonSch}.
-The interplay between the various models is considered in \cite{AFGR}.
-That paper also includes descriptions of both $Q$-nets and discrete Darboux maps in terms of cluster dynamics arrived at independently from those in the present paper.
+The interplay between the various models is considered in \cite{AGR}.
+That paper also includes descriptions of both $Q$-nets and discrete Darboux maps in terms of cluster dynamics which differ from those in the present paper.